-Using exact figures for public honors colleges and programs, we added another 20,917 places.
+Using exact figures for public honors colleges and programs with similar test score profiles, we added another 20,917 places.
 Then we added another 20,917 places for private university honors colleges even though we doubt that there are that many honors places in private schools.

 Therefore, the total number of “elite” places in 2014, including honors program places, was approximately 172,911.
 Subtracting this number from 259,000 still yields a deficit of elite places in the amount of 86,089.

 New America claims 80 percent of elite students were accepted, but it is extremely unlikely that they could have actually found a place in the elite group of schools we have identified.
 So, if we take .8 x 259,000 students, the result is 207,000 students who should have been accepted by elite schools.
 Subtracting 172,911 places from 207,000 still leaves a deficit of elite places in the amount of 34,289 places.
 Again, the actual deficit is probably higher.

 From these calculations, it appears that the acceptance rate for elite students, if they were to apply to schools with mean test scores at the threshold level or higher and not to less selective schools, would not be 80%, and it is very unlikely that there could be enough truly elite places for 80%.
 This is based on the calculation 172,911/259,000.
 That there is “room” for about 67% of elite students in elite colleges may not be a panic situation, but some elite students should be prepared to attend colleges whose mean scores are somewhat lower than their scores.